-A month after she moved and after she had started back with her normal probation duties, Ashley was served with a probation violation report and a hearing date.
+A month after she moved, Ashley was served with a probation violation report and a hearing date.
 It stated she had violated her probation by absconding probation.
 At the hearing, the probation officer recommended revocation of probation.
 He based this on the fact that he had marked Ashley as absconded 3 days after he attempted to contact her at her sister’s house and was unable to do so.

 Is this proper?
 What is the definition of absconding?

 Probation violations come in all shapes and sizes.
-Most answers regarding sentencing for violations involve a case-by-case fact-specific analysis.
+Most answers about sentencing for violations involve a case-by-case fact-specific analysis.
 There are many ways to violate probation.
 You could fail to appear at a scheduled meeting, fail to pay certain probation fees, or fail a drug test.
 The two most severe violations are being convicted of a new crime and absconding.
-The penalty for committing either of these two violations may result in revocation of probation.
+The penalty for absconding or committing a new crime may result in revocation of probation.
 At this point, the judge has the discretion to enact the original sentence that was suspended when probation was ordered.

 Yet, each scenario is different and the way each probation officer interprets absconding is different.
 In the above scenario, you could argue that Ashley’s actions did not rise to the level of absconding.
 Ashley was kicked out of her sister’s house and was moving in with her boyfriend when she missed a scheduled meeting.
 She notified the probation officer within a reasonable time (1 ½ weeks) of her new address.
 She never intentionally avoided or lied to the probation officer about her whereabouts.
 Ashley was a model probationer before and after the minor incident.